chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 ![Alt text](https://github.com/SenApps-Development/GeneticArchiveFund/blob/master/GaffgcDB_Model_Design.jpg?raw=true "Title")

 Alright...
 Now it's all out there.
 We have declassified the Quantum virus, so embaressing...
 1-2-3, Arun Suesday
+Secondary Virus has been identified in the Spectrum
+4, Siem Reap Su
-That's it, I swear to god
+That's it, I swear to Omega
 #Patching #UpdateOnePointOh #EmotionalExploit

 Quantumn Poisoning Detected Repatching...